gcallah/Economics/PriceGouging/price-gouging.md

-It has been claimed, chiefly by [Democratic politicians](https://tinyurl.com/43eayz3p) and their supporters, that the cause of the spike in inflation in the latter years of the Biden administration was "price gouging."
-The argument was that there were no real economic factors pushing prices higher.
-No, greedy producers raised their prices for no valid reason other than to line their own pockets.
+It has been claimed, chiefly by [Democratic politicians](https://tinyurl.com/43eayz3p) and their supporters, that the chief cause of the spike in inflation in the latter years of the Biden administration was "price gouging."
+Real economic factors played a small part in pushing prices higher: it was mostly greedy producers raising their prices simply to line their own pockets.

 There are two problems here.
 The first is that there is no explanation why the greediness of producers was suddenly effective.
 Let us suppose that producers as a whole are even greedier than the legendary Ebeneezer Scrooge.
 However, we